dybzon/AlwaysDecrypted/README.md

 ## Usage

-Download and run the console application AlwaysDecrypted.exe.
+[Download the latest release](https://github.com/dybzon/AlwaysDecrypted/releases) and run the application AlwaysDecrypted.exe from the command line.

 Provide the name of your SQL Server and database as command line arguments like this (the server will default to localhost)

 `-server=myserver -database=mydatabase`

 The application will decrypt any data that is encrypted using _SQL Server Always Encrypted_ in the given database.

+You can optionally limit the tables to be decrypted by specifying a `-tables` argument like this:

+`-tables="dbo.foo,dbo.bar"`

 ## Motivation